Monotonicity of Fitness Landscapes and Mutation Rate Control: Fisher's geometric model of adaptation in Hamming space

-In this section, we identify fitness $f(\omega)$ with the negative distance $-d(\top,\omega)$ from the top element, but later we shall generalise the relation between fitness and the topology of a representation space.
-Thus, adaptation (beneficial mutation) corresponds to a transition from a sphere of radius $n=d(\top,a)$ into a sphere of a smaller radius $m=d(\top,b)$, which is depicted in Figure~\ref{fig:mutation}.

-This geometric view of mutation and adaptation is based on Ronald Fisher's idea \cite{Fisher30}, which was, perhaps, the earliest mathematical work on the role of mutation in adaptation.
-Fisher represented phenotypes by points of Euclidean space $\cH\equiv\bR^l$ of $l\in\bN$ traits, and therefore equipped $\Omega$ with Euclidean metric $d_E(a,b)=\|a-b\|_2$ (here $\|\cdot\|_2$ denotes the standard $\ell_2$-norm in $\bR^l$).
+In this section, we consider a simple picture $f(\omega)=-d(\top,\omega)$, so that maximization of fitness $f(\omega)$ is equivalent to minimization of distance $d(\top,\omega)$, and adaptation (beneficial mutation) corresponds to a transition from a sphere of radius $n=d(\top,a)$ into a sphere of a smaller radius $m=d(\top,b)$, which is depicted in Figure~\ref{fig:mutation}.
+This geometric view of mutation and adaptation is based on Ronald Fisher's idea \citep{Fisher30}, which was, perhaps, the earliest mathematical work on the role of mutation in adaptation.
+Fisher represented individual organisms by points of Euclidean space $\bR^l$ of $l\in\bN$ traits, and equipped with the Euclidean metric $d_E(a,b)=(\sum_{i=1}^l |b_i-a_i|^2)^{1/2}$.
 The top element $\top$ was identified with the origin in $\bR^l$, and fitness $f(\omega)$ with the negative distance $-d_E(\top,\omega)$.
-Then Fisher used geometry of the Euclidean space to show that probability of beneficial mutation decreases exponentially as mutation radius increases, and therefore mutations of small radii are more likely to be beneficial.
-Despite subsequent development of the theory \cite{Orr05}, the use of Euclidean space for representation was not revised.
+Then Fisher used the geometry of the Euclidean space to show that the probability of beneficial mutation decreases exponentially as the mutation radius increases, and therefore mutations of small radii are more likely to be beneficial.
+Despite subsequent development of the theory \citep{Orr05}, the use of Euclidean space for representation was not revised.

-Euclidean space is infinite, and the interior of any ball has always smaller volume than its exterior.
-Therefore, assuming mutation in random directions, an organism on the surface of a ball around an optimum is always more likely to mutate into the exterior than the interior of this ball.
-This obvious and simple property is key for the conclusion that adaptation is more likely to occur by small mutations.
-Recently, we showed that the geometry of a finite space, such as the Hamming space of sequences, implies a different relation between the radius of mutation and adaptation \cite{Belavkin_etal11:_ecal11,Belavkin11:_itw11}.
-In particular, mutation radius maximising the probability of adaptation varies as a function of the distance to the optimum.
+Euclidean space is unbounded (and therefore non-compact) and the interior of any ball has always smaller volume than its exterior.
+Therefore, assuming mutation in random directions, a point on the surface of a ball around an optimum is always more likely to mutate into the exterior than the interior of this ball.
+This simple property is key for Fisher's conclusion that adaptation is more likely to occur by small mutations.
+We showed previously, however, that the geometry of a finite space, such as the Hamming space of strings, implies a different relation between the radius of mutation and adaptation \citep{Belavkin_etal11:_ecal11,Belavkin11:_itw11}.
+In particular, the mutation radius maximising the probability of adaptation varies as a function of the distance to the optimum.